More than 70% of Change Initiatives fail, we want you to succeed

 Share your ideas, whishes and intentions early in the process with partners of your relevant eco-system instead of thinking out each detail in a privileged circle.

-Chose co-creative approaches e.g. Sensing the future (U-School, Otto Sharmer M.I.T.) - this helps avoiding down-loading of old patterns.
+Chose co-creative approaches e.g. Sensing the future (U-School, Otto Sharmer M.I.T.) - this helps to avoid down-loading old patterns.
 Lead from the emerging future is the slogan, letting go of the known is mandatory for letting come of the new.

 The drivers for your change might be common (e.g. cost effeciency, competitor behaviour, use of AI), your response should be a conscious choice.